JGCRI/gaia/CONTRIBUTE.md

 ## Did you find a bug?

-* Make sure the bug was not already reported in the Github [Issues](https://github.com/JGCRI/rtemplate/issues).
+* Make sure the bug was not already reported in the Github [Issues](https://github.com/JGCRI/gaea/issues).
-* [Open an issue](https://github.com/JGCRI/rtemplate/issues/new) and clearly describe the issue with as much information as possible.
+* [Open an issue](https://github.com/JGCRI/gaea/issues/new) and clearly describe the issue with as much information as possible.
 A code sample or an executable test case are recommended.

 ## Did you plan to write a patch that fixes a bug?

-  * [Open an issue](https://github.com/JGCRI/rtemplate/issues/new) and clearly describe the problem and discuss how your solution will affect `rtemplate`.
+  * [Open an issue](https://github.com/JGCRI/gaea/issues/new) and clearly describe the problem and discuss how your solution will affect `gaea`.
   * Fork the repository on GitHub to work on the patch.
   * Interact with the project maintainers to refine/change/prioritize your issue.